Quantcast

 Personal life

 In 1940, Hopper married actress Jane Gilbert.
 They had worked together on the 1939 film Invisible Stripes.
-The couple had one daughter, Joan, born in 1947.
+The couple had one daughter, Joan.

-Hopper and Gilbert divorced in 1959, and later that same year, Hopper married Jeanette Juanita Ward (d.
-2008).
+In September 1962, TV Guide magazine reported that Hopper and Gilbert had separated.
+They later divorced, and Hopper married Jeanette Juanita Ward.
 They remained together until his death.

 Death